A novel MEMS-based surface pressure and acoustic smart measurement system for wind turbines

 The research objectives are:

-This project is led by Sarah Barber from HSR IET and is carried out together with the following partners:
+This project is led by Sarah Barber from OST IET and is carried out together with the following partners:

 The members of the Advisory Board are: